American Foulbrood Disease

 What is American Foulbrood Disease?

-American Foulbrood (also called AFB) is a bacterial disease caused by a spore forming bacteria (Paenibacillus larvae).
-It is a common widespread disease that affects honey bee brood.
+American Foulbrood (also called AFB) is a bacterial disease caused by a spore forming bacterium (Paenibacillus larvae).
+It is a common widespread disease that affects honey bee brood (or young).

 Only young developing bees are killed by this disease.
-Infected adults show no symptoms but can be carriers that spread the disease to others.
+Infected adults show no symptoms but can be carriers that spread the disease to other colonies.

 For quite a while, the infected colony may not show a decline in population.
-Things go along and from outward appearances nothing is seems wrong.
+From the outside, everything can appear normal and healthy.

 However, American Foulbrood usually results in death of the colony.
 The survival time varies among hives.
 It may be months or even next year before the colony crashes.